mbaske/ml-audio-sensor/README.md

 # Audio Sensor for Unity ML-Agents
 This is an experimental audio sensor for the [Unity Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
+It is compatible with [v1.9.0 / release 15](https://github.com/Unity-Technologies/ml-agents/releases/tag/release_15).

 * [Concept](#Concept)
 * [Limitations](#Limitations)